h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 ![dia-2](assets/dia-2.jpg)

-With the above in mind, you can look at the Global Confusion Metrix of our experiment

 The confusion matrix above is structure as follows:

   ![confusion-matrices-explanation](assets/confusion-matrices-explanation.jpg)

-- Let's put this matrix into perspective by calculating the following metrics:
+- Let's put this matrix into perspective by calculating the following values:
   - **True Positive Rate** = 3091/(3091 + 3545) = **0.4657(46.57%)**
     - probability that an actual positive will test positive
   - **True Negative Rate** = 21301/(21301 + 2063) = **0.911(91.1%)**